 ./bash_file_name.sh

-3 thoughts on “Making a BASH script executable (Raspberry Pi)”
+3 responses to “Making a BASH script executable (Raspberry Pi)”